-If you are looking for a smart dog with a great desire to please it’s owners, the dog that will become your best friend and always stay loyal to you and your family, the Australian Shepherd is probably one of the best options you can get.
+If you are looking for an intelligent dog with a great desire to please its owners, the dog that will become your best friend and always stay loyal to you and your family, the Australian Shepherd is probably one of the best options you can get.

-Australian Shepherd dogs have gained huge popularity due to their high intelligence and trainability.
-If you are planning to buy your first Australian Shepherd, there are some important facts you should know before bringing the puppy home.
+Australian Shepherd dogs have gained popularity due to their high intelligence and trainability.
+If you plan to buy your first Australian Shepherd, you should know some essential facts before bringing the puppy home.

 The first Australian Shepherd owners should learn as much information as possible about the breed.
-The Australian Shepherds are known for their ability to successfully control livestock.
-In order to be able to do this job, the Aussies usually have the following traits:
+Australian Shepherds are known for their ability to control livestock successfully.
+To be able to do this job, the Aussies usually have the following traits:

 - Deep loyalty